 There is also a growing body of evidence that a long history of alcohol abuse, aside from physical effects, has a negative impact on cognitive ability.

 The relationship between alcohol and cognition appears to be a complex one; studies have demonstrated a range of outcomes.
-For instance, in a review published in the journal Psychiatry Investigation in 2012, the authors write:
+For instance, in

 “Longitudinal and brain imaging studies in the elderly show that excessive alcohol consumption may increase the risk of cognitive dysfunction and dementia, but low to moderate alcohol intake may protect against cognitive decline and dementia and provide cardiovascular benefits.”